mattischrome/console-blog/content/posts/reboot/index.md

 - Blogging
 - Eighteen
 title: Reboot
-heroImage: ../../assets/images/defaultHero.jpg
-description: As much as I hate to write about writing, especially when I write so infrequently, I feel I need to
 ---
 As much as I hate to write about writing, especially when I write so infrequently, I feel I need to reboot this blog.
 I wrote so few posts in recent months I considered giving up altogether.